HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient.md

     For Microsoft Windows platforms:

-    use `dxclient.bat` script in the bin directory to the PATH variable to be able to call DXClient from any directory.
+    Open command prompt, Add `dxclient.bat` script in the bin directory to the PATH variable in to be able to call DXClient from any directory.

+    ```
+    set PATH=<working-directory>\bin;%PATH%
+    ```

+    Note: You will loose these changes by closing the terminal / command prompt.
+If you set in system path permanently, kindly take the necessary steps to remove it.

 7. Set appropriate permission.